 A plant-based diet with lots of vegetables, legumes, and plant oils is very beneficial to treating both diseases naturally.

 Exercise, adequate rest and stress reduction are also important in treating both of these diseases.

-A plant-based diet (such as the Death to Diabetes Diet) in combination with lifestyle changes will strengthen the body and help the immune system return to a state of balance.
+A plant-based diet (such as the DTD Autoimmune Diseases Diet) in combination with lifestyle changes will strengthen the body and help the immune system return to a state of balance.

 Sarcoidosis, MS and Diabetes